 By Tom Firth, Competition Director

-In each category there is a “Best in Class”, which is the top performing wine in its category, followed by “Judges’ Selection” which are the other high performing wines in the category.
+In each category on the following pages is a “Best in Class”, which is the top performing wine in its category, followed by “Judges’ Selection” which are the other high performing wines in the category.
 In several categories, there is also a “Top Value”, which is a Judges’ Selection wine that has been identified by the Culinaire editors as providing excellent value as well.
 Each listed wine has an approximate retail price – every retailer is different, and we’ve included a range in many cases.
-With so many entries from Alberta producers, some of these products are only available at the brewery/distillery or at local farmers markets, in those cases we’ve tried to use their price rather than a retail price.
+Though many of the Alberta-based producers might only be available at their cellar door – I’d suggest trying to find them on the shelf, or contacting them directly.
 Each product also has a “CSPC” number, which can be used to help you find it at your local retailer or online at Liquorconnect.com.
-Some products also have a symbol (EXAMPLE-USE 2017) after them to identify product that not only did well this year, but also in previous years, indicating that this product is not only good, but also consistently good, year after year.
+Some products also have a symbol (EXAMPLE-USE 2018) after them to identify product that not only did well this year, but also in previous years, indicating that this product is not only good, but also consistently good, year after year.

-With so many moving parts, the competition has to be a team effort, and we could not even begin to call it a success without our partners, the Hotel Blackfoot, The Import Vintners & Spirits Association, and Liquor Connect.
-Special thanks go to Len Steinberg, our judges, and our wine stewards; Mairi, Paul, Patrick, Danielle, Darin, Lana and Chelsea, Kelsey, and Patricia, who keep the back room spinning like a top, and a big thank you to Jason Dziver, our talented photographer who shoots all the bottle samples that you see throughout the results issue, somehow finding time to also photograph our judges.
+With so many moving parts, the success of our competition has to be a team effort, and we have to thank our partners, the Hotel Blackfoot including Scott Garrioch and his team, The Import Vintners & Spirits Association, and Liquor Connect.
+Special thanks go to Len Steinberg, our judges, and our wine stewards; Mairi, Danielle, Darin, Lana, Patrick, Paul, Grant, Chelsea, Lynne, Karen, and Clint.
+It is unbelievable what we can accomplish with them.
+And finally, a big thank you to Jason Dziver, our talented photographer responsible for shooting all the entries and our wonderful behind the scenes images and judge’s photos.